Vivek-04022001/documentation/plone.app.dexterity/testing/unit-tests.md

 This is a test using the Python standard library's `unittest` module.
 There are a few things to note here:

--   We have created a dummy class to simulate a `Program` instance.
+-   We've created a dummy class to simulate a `Program` instance.
     It doesn't contain anything at all, but we set some attributes onto it for certain tests.
     This is a very simple way to do mocks.
     There are much more sophisticated mock testing approaches, but starting simple is good.